Bráulio Mantovani

 Bráulio Mantovani (born July 1963 in São Paulo) is a Brazilian screenwriter and author.

+Career

 Graduating in Portuguese Language and Literature from the Pontifícia Universidade Católica de São Paulo, he began his career writing professionally for theatre groups in 1987.
+Before becoming a writer, Mantovani was an amateur actor working in plays, training he later said was crucial in helping writing characters.
 In the early 1990s, he moved to New York City where he worked as camera operator and assistant director for Zbigniew Rybczyński.

 Back in Brazil, he wrote the script for the short film Palace II, directed by Fernando Meirelles in 2001.
-On the next year, the partnership extended to City of God, which earned him an Academy Award nomination for Best Adapted Screenplay.
+During the next year, the partnership extended to City of God, which earned him an Academy Award nomination for Best Adapted Screenplay.

+He also wrote the play "Menecma" and the book "Perácio - Relato Psicótico".